- Our Services

 Environmental impact = population x consumption/person x damage rate/ unit consumption

-The world’s population continues to grow, and grow fastest in the developing world.
+Figure 1).world’s population continues to grow, and grow fastest in the developing world.
 The population has more than doubled in the last forty years to over 6 billion people.
-The good news is that the rate of population increase is projected to decrease, and if we continue efforts on population control, we may be able to keep the peak population (which will be reached around 2050) of the world under 9 billion (Figure 1).
+The good news is that the rate of population increase is projected to decrease, and if we continue efforts on population control, we may be able to keep the peak population (which will be reached around 2050) of the world under 9 billion (

 Figure 1: World Population Projections (UN Population Division)